ITSURENXD/Graphics/NOTES/C/MidpointEllipse.md

 3. Fast because even though multiplication is required, it can be easily achieved by a shift operation.

 ### ⬇️ Disadvantages
-1. Due to floating point calculation actual pixel position may be away from the circular path.
+1. Due to floating point calculation actual pixel position may be away from the ellipse's path.
 2. Due to Square Root Calculation, algorithm requires more computational time so becomes slower.

 &nbsp;
 ## 🤖 **Algorithm**
-1. Input the line endpoints and store the Centre and the Radius of the Ellipse:
+1. Input the Centre and the Radius of the Ellipse:
     ```cpp
     printf("Enter The Center Coordinate: ");
     scanf("%d %d", &Centre.x ,  &Centre.y ) ;